-- 1. Describe your plan to evaluate program performance.
-Be sure to discuss how your performance evaluation efforts will demonstrate how, over the period of performance, you have developed products and achieved results that would not be possible without NOSLO: Public Health Capacity funding.
+- Describe your plan to evaluate program performance.
+Be sure to discuss how your performance evaluation efforts will demonstrate how, over the project period, you have developed products and achieved results that would not be possible without NOSLO: Health Care Payment and Financing funding.
 Include a timeline. - 2.
-Identify and explain your strategy to collect, analyze and track data to measure progress toward the target goals listed in the "Core Activities" section and to fulfill performance measure reporting requirements (see Appendix B). - 3.
-Explain how you will use the results of your evaluations to support continuous quality improvement and strengthen the NOSLO: Health Care Payment and Financing activities your organization plans to provide.
+Identify and explain your strategy to collect, analyze and track data to measure progress toward the target goals listed in the "Core Activities" section and to fulfill performance measure reporting requirements (see Appendix B).

-4. Describe how you will share your evaluation results with HRSA and its capacitybuilding partners (e.g., award recipients of the HRSA Health Center Program's training and technical assistance programs).
+- 3. Explain how you will use the results of your evaluations to support continuous quality improvement and strengthen the NOSLO: Health Care Payment and Financing activities your organization plans to provide. - 4.
+Describe how you will share your evaluation results with HRSA and its capacity-building partners (e.g., award recipients of the HRSA Health Center Program's training and technical assistance programs).